wumm-project/wumm-project.github.io/SIM.md

 * Additionally, Knowledge Alliances should budget for the presentation of their project and the results at the __University-Business Forum__ and/or other relevant events (up to five during the project duration).

-### Ideas on Substantive Sharpening of the Application Content

-In the Programme Guide a special example "Developing entrepreneurial mind-set and skills" is described with the following content:
-* creating schemes of transversal skills learning and application throughout higher education programmes developed in cooperation with enterprises aiming at strengthening employability, creativity and new professional paths;
-* introducing entrepreneurship education in any discipline to provide students, researchers, staff and educators with the knowledge, skills and motivation to engage in entrepreneurial activities in a variety of settings;
-* opening up new learning opportunities through the practical application of entrepreneurial skills, which can involve and/or lead to the commercialisation of new services, products and prototypes, to the creation of start-ups and spin-offs.

-This could serve as guideline to compile our application as a curricular development and coordination activity in a wide sense taking the aims and priorities as guardrails and the cross-sectional tasks as beacons.

-### Hints for a sound application

-Content:
-* __Solid needs analysis:__ detailed and convincing explanations,
-  participation of all partners.
-* Clearly emphasize __benefits for all partners__ - starting already from the
-  application phase.
-* Focus on __innovation__.
-* __Quality of the project team__ and cooperation agreements: Show the complementarity of partners, clear division of tasks, effective mechanisms for coordination and communication.
-* __Consortium - companies__: companies are actively involved and show solid
-  results, commitment and intention of a long-lasting partnership with the HEI.
-* __Impact and Sustainability__: explain the short and long-term impact of the project plan, plan a sustainability strategy from the very beginning.

-Form:
-* Coherent (problems, solutions, target groups, activities, budget, ambitions/resources/competence)
-* Simple (objectives, approach)
-* Evidence based (ex-ante needs analysis, state of art)
-* Clear (identifying the need for such a proposal, solutions, and outputs)
-* Rigorous in its planning (which activities, when, for how long, and with what resources)
-* Explicit (do not take for granted any information, if it is not in the application it cannot be taken into account)
-* Circumscribed (a proposal is not about solving the world’s problems, but about solving a specific issue)

 ### Some Arguments Useful for the Application